 Electronic submission of manuscripts is strongly encouraged, provided that the text, tables, and figures are included in a single Microsoft Word file (preferably in Arial font).

-Submit manuscripts at Online Manuscript Submission System.
+Submit manuscripts at Online Submission System.
 A manuscript number will be mailed to the corresponding author same day or within 48 hours.

 The cover letter should include the corresponding author's full address and telephone/fax numbers and should be in an e-mail message sent to the editor, with the file, whose name should begin with the first author's surname, as an attachment.
 The author(s) may also suggest three to five reviewers for the manuscript (IRJESTI may designate other reviewers).